 Coming to be a more balanced person by accepting and embracing all sides and aspects of our being, miraculously brings forth a new mental clarity.
 It’s not that all our problems vanish from the face of the earth, perhaps even the contrary — old problems don’t seem real problems any longer or are dealt with effectively, but all sort of other problems may arise which have to do with reorganizing and materializing our new outlook in life.

-We will notice that society’s make-up is hardly capable of nurturing and supporting a more clear and free person, one that questions the status quo and wants to make changes in his or own life being less robotic, less conformist, and more human.
+We will notice that society’s make-up is hardly capable of nurturing and supporting a more clear and free person, that is, a person who questions the status quo and wants to make changes in their life to become less robotic, less conformist, and more human.

 This, more often than not, brings people to the deeper questions of life, questioning the concepts, values and morals of their own thoughts and those of mainstream society, at the same time longing after and seeking for more spiritual clearness and truth.

 If all this is still a health benefit of Thai Massage (or of any other intensive, well-understood bodywork) is of course controversial, particularly when looked upon with the eyes of a self-satisfied and self-approving civilization.